Click on the images help you identify a tamarack.

 Fruit (seed)

-Young cones are red or greenish while mature cones light brown, measuring ¾ inch long.
-They are nearly spherical and open in the fall to release small, winged seeds.
-Cones often remain on trees several years.
+Young cones are red or greenish, while mature cones are light brown and nearly spherical, measuring about 3/4 inch long.
+They open in the fall to release small, winged seeds and often remain on trees for several years.

 Range

-Found primarily in swamps in the coniferous forest region of northern Minnesota, occasionally found in drier localities where it grows larger.
-Also found southward scattered in cold swamps throughout the hardwood region as far south as the Twin Cities.
+Primarily found in swamps in the coniferous forest region of northern Minnesota, occasionally occurring in drier areas where it grows larger.
+Also scattered southward in cold swamps throughout the hardwood region as far south as the Twin Cities.
 Tamaracks are shade intolerant.

 Wood uses

-Light yellowish brown, heavy, hard and very durable in contact with soil.
-Used for posts, poles, ties, cribbing, fuel, kraft paper and locally for lumber.
+The wood is light yellowish brown, heavy, hard, and very durable in contact with soil.
+It is used for posts, poles, ties, cribbing, fuel, kraft paper, and locally for lumber.